Hoch Chamber Music Series 2018-19

 Kathleen Suss & Lawrence Dutton

 A Night of Borders and Boundaries

-In Keeping with Concordia College's 2018-19 theme of Borders and Boundaries, the concert will explore the boundaries of chamber music in the 20th century through Schoenberg's Verklarte Nacht, Op.
-4 and the String qunitet from Capriccio Op.
+In keeping with Concordia College's 2018-19 theme of Borders and Boundaries, the concert will explore the boundaries of chamber music in the 20th century through Schoenberg's Verklarte Nacht, Op.
+4 and the String Sextet from Capriccio Op.
 85 by Richard Strauss, who moved from Germany to Vienna in an attempt to save his Jewish daughter-in-law and grandchildren from the Holocaust.